Have you ever been asked how much is a peck of apples? If so, then you might have made a wild guess like everyone else – including me!

 If you buy apples in season from an apple orchard, you can find a peck of apples for roughly $10 – $20.
 A half peck of apples might cost you anywhere from $5 – $10.

+You can make an apple pie with a peck of apples.
 If you want to make a massive 10-inch apple pie, you only need roughly 3 pounds of apples.
 Since a peck of apples is usually around 10-12 pounds, you have enough for two or three apple pies!
-At least.

 Please save some pie for me!